 Diagnosis (article structure)

-Diagnosis is one of the main subheadings (H4) in a standard article.
+Diagnosis is one of the main subheadings (H1) in a standard article.

-The diagnosis is usually made by certain diagnostic criteria.
-They might be clinical, imaging-related or radiological, pathological or a combination of the three.
+The diagnosis is usually made by certain "diagnostic criteria".
+They might be clinical, imaging-related or radiological, pathological or a combination of all three.

 In situations where there are officially accepted 'diagnostic criteria' published the following subheadings can be used as applicable: